 Asking the right questions starts with knowing as much as possible about the client.
 When you know a lot, you can ask power questions.
 Only then can a sales person exhibit enough knowledge to be taken seriously and have permission to ask even more questions to get the prospect thinking about the right things and to uncover opportunities.

-They say good lawyers never ask a question in the courtroom that they don’t know the answer to.
-But good ad-sales executives are unafraid to ask questions they don’t know the answer to.
-First, they start with a preface about what they do know – the power in the question — and how it makes them wonder about a particular strategy or tactic of the prospect or company.
+It is said that good lawyers never ask a question in the courtroom that they don’t know the answer to.
+But good ad-sales executives are unafraid to ask questions to which they don’t know the answer.
+First, they start with a preface about what they do know – the power in the question — and how it makes them wonder about a particular strategy or tactic of their prospect..